pxai/fjs/document/content/functionaljs.md

 ```

 ## Pipe instead of compose
-An alternate way to achieve composition is to use pipe instead of compose.
-It has the same effect but when we use pipe me have to reverse the order of the functions we want to compose:
+An alternate way to achieve composition is to use `pipe` instead of `compose`.
+It has the same effect but when we use `pipe` me have to reverse the order of the functions we want to compose:

 ```JavaScript
 const paramsList = R.pipe(decode, getQuery, getParams);
 ```